back to the MAIN INDEX

 She also caused sensation for moving around the city on horseback, dressed as a man, disregarding the luxury carriage that the pope had set at her disposal.
 All in all, she was indeed a bizarre personage.

-← grand carousel in honour of Christina of Sweden, held at the
+← the grand carousel in honour of Christina of Sweden, held at

 Palazzo Barberini (painting by Filippo Lauri and Filippo Gagliardi)